 The City of Fayetteville is interested in exploring ways to reduce this waste and litter in our community, including a possible citywide ban or fee on plastic bags and other single-use plastics.

-In May, 2019, Fayetteville City Council voted to ban the purchase of expanded Polystyrene foam / Styrofoam™ using City monies.
-(View ordinance here.)
+Fayetteville City Council voted to ban the purchase of expanded Polystyrene foam / Styrofoam™ using City monies.
+View ordinance 6185.

-In June, 2019, Council passed Resolution 139-19: A resolution to express the intention of the City Council to Consider regulation of single-use plastic shopping bags and difficult-to-recycle or compost single-use plates, bowls, cups and utensils.
-(View resolution here.)
+Council passed Resolution 139-19: A resolution to express the intention of the City Council to Consider regulation of single-use plastic shopping bags and difficult-to-recycle or compost single-use plates, bowls, cups and utensils.
+View Resolution 139-19.